-2 2.1.
+2.1.
 The SAP project (LO11; K2)

-- 3 Implementing a new IT system can be a daunting task for any organization, but when that system is - 4 an SAP system, the process becomes even more complex. - 5 One of the biggest differences between an SAP IT project and a "normal" IT project is the level of - 6 expertise and experience required.
-Because SAP is a complex and customizable system, it requires - 7 teams with specific SAP knowledge and experience (additional to their business process knowledge) - 8 to implement it effectively.
-Another key difference is the impact that implementing an SAP system - 9 can have on an organization's operations.
-Because SAP is designed to integrate with a wide range of - 10 business processes, it can have a significant impact on how an organization operates and how it - interacts with its customers and suppliers.
-This means that careful planning and coordination are - required to ensure that the implementation goes smoothly, and that the organization can continue - 13 operating during the transition. - 14 Typically, one of the success factors for an SAP implementation project is that the project is - 15 considered as a business transformation project for the customer where IT (SAP in this case) is an - 16 enabler of the business transformation.
-The SAP implementation should not be considered as just an - 17 SAP IT project with main focus on "technical implementation" of the processes.
-More important is - 18 the impact of the change to the business processes of the organization. - 19 There are several types of SAP implementations, we distinguish 8 examples of types of SAP projects. - 20 The candidate understands what is important when initiating an SAP IT project and what types of - 21 SAP projects exist.
+Implementing a new IT system can be a daunting task for any organization, but when that system is an SAP system, the process becomes even more complex.

+One of the biggest differences between an SAP IT project and a "normal" IT project is the level of expertise and experience required.
+Because SAP is a complex and customizable system, it requires teams with specific SAP knowledge and experience (additional to their business process knowledge) to implement it effectively.
+Another key difference is the impact that implementing an SAP system can have on an organization's operations.
+Because SAP is designed to integrate with a wide range of business processes, it can have a significant impact on how an organization operates and how it interacts with its customers and suppliers.
+This means that careful planning and coordination are required to ensure that the implementation goes smoothly, and that the organization can continue operating during the transition.

+Typically, one of the success factors for an SAP implementation project is that the project is considered as a business transformation project for the customer where IT (SAP in this case) is an enabler of the business transformation.
+The SAP implementation should not be considered as just an SAP IT project with main focus on "technical implementation" of the processes.
+More important is the impact of the change to the business processes of the organization.

+There are several types of SAP implementations, we distinguish 8 examples of types of SAP projects.

+The candidate understands what is important when initiating an SAP IT project and what types of SAP projects exist.

-- 23 Syllabus: section 5.6. - 25 2.2.
-SAP Activate (LO12: K1) - 26 The SAP Activate methodology is a modular and agile framework which helps project teams to - 27 accomplish their tasks to deliver an SAP system.
-SAP Activate provides a clear guided methodology - 28 to deploy, adopt and extend new capabilities across organizations.
-Start fast, build smart, and run - 29 simple, while continuously innovating with SAP Activate. - 30 The candidate recalls the basic features of the different SAP Activate methodology phases and test - 31 varieties. - 33 Syllabus: section 5.7.
+2.2.
+SAP Activate (LO12; K1)

+The SAP Activate methodology is a modular and agile framework which helps project teams to accomplish their tasks to deliver an SAP system.
+SAP Activate provides a clear guided methodology to deploy, adopt and extend new capabilities across organizations.
+Start fast, build smart, and run simple, while continuously innovating with SAP Activate.

+The candidate recalls the basic features of the different SAP Activate methodology phases and test varieties.